Our Lady of the Rocks – Bay of Kotor Montenegro

 Things to do in Kotor – Church of Gospa od Skrpjela

-Church of Gospa od Skrpjela as it’s called in Montenegro is the dominant feature on the island of Kotor Bay.
-It is practically the only thing on the island besides small storage and maintenance shed.
+Church of Gospa od Skrpjela, called in Montenegro, is the dominant feature on the island of Kotor Bay.
+It is practically the only thing on the island besides a small storage and maintenance shed.

-Another beautiful custom that this church had was that local sailors would donate one metal plaque with the image of their boat etched into the plaque before they went out to sea.
+Another beautiful custom this church had was that local sailors would donate one metal plaque with the image of their boat etched into the plaque before they went to sea.

-It was believed the church would protect them on their journey and they would be brought home safely.
-The plaques are made from silver, copper and bronze and they are all unique.
-This makes this chapel-like nothing else we have ever seen.
+It was believed the church would protect them on their journey and bring them home safely.
+The plaques are made from silver, copper, and bronze, and they are all unique.
+This makes this chapel like nothing else we have ever seen.

-We were lucky enough to have the church to ourselves on our visit and there was no hurry for us.
-We were able to take our time and really look at the beautiful plaques that were in there.
+We were lucky enough to have the church to ourselves on our visit, and there was no hurry.
+We were able to take our time and look at the beautiful plaques that were in there.
 To say they are amazing is an understatement.

 The Bay of Kotor (Montenegrin: Boka Kotorska) is a region of Montenegro.

-There is numerous archaeological items since this area was once under the control of the Roman Empire.
+Numerous archaeological items remain since this area was once under the control of the Roman Empire.
 Locals have also donated many handmade items.

 The standout item is an embroidery made of hair and cotton.
-A local woman from Kotor had been making that embroidery from her own hair while waiting for her husband who was a sailor to come back from the sea.
+A local woman from Kotor had been making that embroidery from her own hair while waiting for her husband, a sailor, to return from the sea.

 The lady went blind and finally died without her husband ever returning to the Bay of Kotor.
 While it was beautiful to see, it was a very sad story.